d101tm/tmstats/README.md

 ## Driver Script

 Each installation of the __tmstats__ suite needs its own driver script to adapt to local conditions (such as versions of Python and the eventual destination of the output files).
-There are two driver scripts in the package:

-* gator.sh (used by District 4 Toastmasters on HostGator)
+The driver script is for D101 Toastmasters on Dreamhost:

 * dreamhost.sh (used by District 101 Toastmasters on Dreamhost)

-The __gator.sh__ script was written before I knew how to use a virtual environment; it also has to do a lot to cope with the downlevel Python environment on HostGator (2.6.6 by default, latest available 2.7.8).

-Neither script is very pretty; I use a lot of brute-force and ignorance.

 ### Basic Logic ###